-Observations of column integrated water vapor (CWV) over the ice-free oceans were provided by the Scanning Multichannel Microwave Radiometer (SMMR; Wentz and Francis 1992) for 1979-1984 and the Special Sensor Microwave Imager (SSM/I, version 6; Wentz et al. 2007) for 1987-2000.
-Surface temperature ( $T_s$ ) over the ice-free oceans were taken from the Hadley Centre global sea-Ice and Sea Surface Temperature (HadISST) data set (Rayner et al. 2003).
-The surface net longwave radiation for clear-skies (SNLc) was estimated over the ocean using the semi-empirical formula of Prata (1996) with input from SSM/I CWV, the HadISST $T_s$ and a surface minus near-surface temperature difference climatology (Allan 2006).
+Observations of column-integrated water vapor (CWV) over the ice-free oceans were provided by the Scanning Multichannel Microwave Radiometer (SMMR; Wentz and Francis 1992) for 1979-84 and the Special Sensor Microwave Imager (SSM/I, version 6; Wentz et al. 2007) for 1987-2000.
+Surface temperatures (T_s) over the ice-free oceans were taken from the Hadley Centre Global Sea Ice and Sea Surface Temperature (HadISST) dataset (Rayner et al. 2003).
+The surface net longwave radiation for clear-skies (SNLc) was estimated over the ocean using the semiempirical formula of Prata (1996) with input from SSM/I CWV, the HadISST T_s , and a surface minus near-surface temperature difference climatology (Allan 2006).
 SNLc is calculated as the downward minus upward flux and therefore is predominantly negative.

-Monthly mean clear-sky outgoing longwave radiation (OLRc) data were taken from the Earth Radiation Budget Satellite (ERBS) for the period 1985-1989, the Scanner for Radiation Budget (ScaRaB) for 1994/95 and the Clouds and the Earth's Radiant Energy System (CERES) on the TRMM satellite for 1998 (Version ES4\TRMM-PFM\EDITION2\015013).
-These data, described in Wielicki et al. (2002), were considered only for the tropics (30°S-30°N).
-Clear-sky net longwave radiative cooling of the atmosphere ( $Q{LWc}$ ) is calculated as the sum of OLRc and SNLc.
-Although thermal satellite data samples systematically drier profiles than the models, leading to a well documented bias (e.g. Sohn and Bennartz 2008), changes in mean OLRc are not strongly influenced by this effect (Allan et al. 2003) and so are included in the comparison.
+Monthly-mean clear-sky outgoing longwave radiation (OLRc) data were taken from the Earth Radiation Budget Satellite (ERBS) for the period 1985-89, the Scanner for Radiation Budget (ScaRaB) for 1994/95, and the Clouds and the Earth's Radiant Energy System (CERES) on the Tropical Rainfall Measuring Mission (TRMM) satellite for 1998 (version ES4_TRMM-PFM EDITION2_015013).
+These data, described in Wielicki et al. (2002), were considered only for the tropics (30° S-30°N).
+Clear-sky net longwave radiative cooling of the atmosphere (Q{LWc}) is calculated as the sum of OLRc and SNLc.
+Although thermal satellite data samples systematically drier profiles than the models, leading to a well-documented bias (e.g., Sohn and Bennartz 2008), changes in mean OLRc are not strongly influenced by this effect (Allan et al. 2003) and so are included in the comparison.
 Nevertheless, the clear-sky satellite data are also subject to cloud contamination and calibration limitations.

-Precipitation (P) over the tropical oceans was supplied by Wentz et al. (2007) over the period July 1987-December 1999, excluding the month December 1987 due to missing data.
+Precipitation (P) over the tropical oceans was supplied by Wentz et al. (2007) over the period July 1987- December 1999, excluding the month of December 1987 because of missing data.
 Global estimates of precipitation were also taken from the Global Precipitation Climatology Project (GPCP; Adler et al. 2008) and the Climate Prediction Center Merged Analysis of Precipitation (CMAP; Xie and Arkin 1998) enhanced product (V703) for 1980-2000.